AtlasDA0/docs/docs/introduction/welcome.md

 [Altas
 DAO](https://daodao.zone/dao/juno1hcldlknu2mn3exckkg75tyzjnderl95zyjte2wl495z9jla0rmdqegxlxx/home)
 is a dynamic and forward-thinking DAO at the heart of the interchain powered by Atlas NFT.
-Our mission is to generate sustainable value and passive yield with our esteemed members, all while nurturing a flourishing ecosystem.
-With a firm commitment to decentralization, Atlas DAO operates through on-chain governance, ensuring utmost autonomy, security, and transparency.
+Our mission is to hold a firm commitment to decentralization.
+Atlas DAO operates through on-chain governance, ensuring utmost autonomy, security, and transparency.
 The governance structure unlocks collaboration for Atlas NFT holders, bringing ownership to the collective vision of developing protocols, DAPPS, web3 tooling, and games.
 Engage yourself in the captivating universe of DAO and NFT, and become an integral part of Atlas DAO’s journey.